 River Sediments, Lagoons, Soils and Groundwater: The remedy selected by EPA in the site’s December 1990 Record of Decision, or ROD, includes dredging and excavating contaminated materials, followed by on-site treatment and disposal of residual contamination and groundwater extraction and treatment.
 EPA later updated the remedy to allow for off-site disposal, rather than on-site treatment of certain remediation wastes.

-GM completed dredging of PCB-contaminated St. Lawrence River sediments in the fall of 1995.
-Since cleanup goals were not reached in all targeted areas, a multilayer cap was placed over those sediments.
+GM completed dredging of PCB-contaminated St. Lawrence River sediments in 1995.
+Because cleanup goals were not reached in all targeted areas, a multilayer cap was placed over those sediments.
 The dredged sediments were shipped by rail to a hazardous waste disposal facility.

-From July 2000 through August 2004, remediation of the two inactive lagoons took place.
-Contaminated sludges and soils surrounding a 1.5-million gallon lagoon and a 350,000-gallon lagoon were dug up, stabilized and shipped to an off-site disposal facility.
+From 2000 through 2004, contaminated sludges and soils associated with a 1.5-million gallon lagoon and a 350,000-gallon lagoon were dug up, stabilized, and shipped to an off-site disposal facility.

-In August 2002, GM began remediating riverbank soils and sediments.
-This work finished in September 2003, with GM successfully meeting the cleanup goals of 10 milligrams per kilogram (mg/kg) PCBs for soils and 1 mg/kg PCBs for sediments.
+In 2002, GM began remediating riverbank soils and sediments.
+This work was finished in 2003, with GM successfully meeting the cleanup goals of 10 milligrams per kilogram (mg/kg) PCBs for soils and 1 mg/kg PCBs for sediments.

-In October 2004, GM began cleaning up Turtle Cove.
+In 2004, GM began cleaning up Turtle Cove.
 Remediation included the dredging of the cove and the excavation of contaminated soils on the adjacent tribal property.
-These areas were subject to the tribal remediation standards of 0.1 mg/kg PCBs for sediments and 1 mg/kg PCBs for soils.
-This work finished in March 2005.
-The cleanup of the soils on another tribal property took place in the summer of 2007.
+These areas were subject to the Tribal remediation standards of 0.1 mg/kg PCBs for sediments and 1 mg/kg PCBs for soils.
+This work finished in 2005.
+The cleanup of the soils on another tribal property took place in 2007.
 One remaining tribal property cannot be remediated until the property owners provide access to it.

 Industrial Landfill and East Disposal Area: The remedy selected by EPA in the site’s 1992 ROD includes excavating highly contaminated materials from the East Disposal Area, followed by on-site treatment and disposal of residual contamination, capping the Industrial Landfill and less contaminated materials in the East Disposal Area, and groundwater containment.
-GM began the engineering design of this remedy in the summer of 1992.
-Design plans were not completed due to strong public opposition to the containment remedy.
-EPA updated the site remedy in March 1999 to allow for off-site disposal rather than treatment of these materials.
-EPA updated the site remedy in April 2000 allowing for the off-site disposal of certain materials after on-site treatment via stabilization, rather than thermal desorption.
+GM began the engineering design of this remedy in 1992.
+The design plans were not, however, completed due to strong public opposition to the containment remedy.
+EPA updated the site remedy in 1999 to allow for off-site disposal rather than treatment of these materials.
+EPA modified the site remedy in 2000, allowing for the off-site disposal of certain materials after on-site treatment via stabilization, rather than thermal desorption.

-Sampling in 2008, 2009 and 2010 found elevated concentrations of PCBs in and on interior building surfaces.
+Sampling in 2008, 2009, and 2010 found elevated concentrations of PCBs in and on interior building surfaces.
 Contamination was also found in tunnels and soils located beneath the main production floor level at the plant.
-Under a Unilateral Administrative Order, MLC began and RACER completed the demolition of the buildings and addressed the contaminated soils and materials.
+Under a Unilateral Administrative Order, RACER demolished the buildings and addressed the contaminated soils and materials.
 The demolition, excavation of sub-slab soils and off-site disposal effort was performed from 2011-2014.

-EPA has conducted three five-year reviews at the site.
+EPA has conducted five-year reviews at the site in July 2005, July 2010, and September 2015.
 These reviews ensure that the remedies put in place protect public health and the environment, and function as intended by site decision documents.
-Both reviews concluded that response actions at the site are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment in the short term.
-The remedy will be protective in the long term once remaining remedial measures called for in the RODs are put in place.
-EPA will complete another five-year review in 2020.
+The reviews have concluded that response actions at the site to date are in accordance with the remedy selected by EPA and that the remedy continues to be protective of human health and the environment in the short term.
+The remedy will be protective in the long-term once the remaining remedial measures called for in the RODs are put in place.
+EPA will complete another five-year review by September 2020.